helpfulfamily/clientreactchat/README.md

+  #CONFIGURATION:

   You need to install Node.js first.
  Then, you need to install Yarn using Npm like this:

   npm install --global yarn